 - How I Met Your Mother: Barney harnesses the power of a ridiculously cute teacup pig to get women into his apartment.

 - Road Rules season 7 "Latin America": Abe Ingersoll used Menudo, the group's pet Chihuahua, to meet girls.

 - Will & Grace, Jack used Will's dog to pick up guys.

 - One episode of Top Gear had Hammond doing an experiment regarding which was a better "girl magnet", a flashy sports car or a retriever puppy (named Killer).
 The puppy won by a mile.
 All who approached fell under the spell of the Cuteness Proximity and didn't even notice the car.

 - After noticing that the women around him all liked birds, Jon of Garfield slammed an ice cream cone into Garfield's face to look like a beak, and asked a passerby if she wanted to pet his parrot.
 She asked if it talked, and the strip ended with Garfield thinking "The stories I could tell, lady."

 - There's another early comic where Jon takes Garfield on a walk through the park, hoping to invoke this trope.
 After Garfield half-strangles one lady with his leash and traumatizes another's dog, Jon decides "back to the drawing board".

-- A Far Side comic had a man test this theory, by taking a pet alligator for a walk in the park.
+- A strip from The Far Side had a man test this theory, by taking a pet alligator for a walk in the park.
 It ended up eating another woman's poodle.

 - According to party banter in Dragon Age: Origins – Awakening, the tabby kitten Ser Pounce-A-Lot serves as this for Anders.